Away With The Steiners

 The entire meal for 5 of us cost 120,000 IDR ($12.50 NZD)!

-So what did we do in Bali and how much did it cost?
+For all the activities that we did in Bali with kids, how much did it cost?

 We had an awesome almost-week in Bali with kids.